storb-tech/storb/docs/overview.md

 Scoring is made up of multiple components:

 - **Latency**: Miners are scored based on how quickly they respond to storage and retrieval requests.
 - **Response Rate**: Reliable miners are the name of the game.
-The less a miner responds to storage and retrieval requests, the lower it is scored.
+The less a miner responds with valid data to storage and retrieval requests, the lower it is scored.
-- **PDP Challenge**: The subnet uses an efficient proof of data possession (PDP) technique inspired by [Ateniese et al.](https://dl.acm.org/doi/10.1145/1315245.1315318) to ensure miners actually store the data they are asked to keep.
+- **Data validation**: There's no point in having a miner with low latency and high response rates if the data they return is invalid.
+To ensure that miners are consistently returning the correct data, the integrity of the data they return is also taken into account.

 ## Chunking and Piecing